iambj/simple-sendmail-server/README.md

 IP throttling, if enabled, is automatic and will throttle IPs based on your settings.
 A 403 will be returned if they currently need to wait before sending another request.
 If an IP attempts to send an email too many times while throttled it will be added to `bannedIPs.json`.
 This is meant to mimic [fail2ban](https://www.fail2ban.org).

+IP geolocation data is provided by [WhoisXMLAPI](https://whoisxmlapi.com).
+You will need to sign up for an account and use your API key if you would like to use this feature.
+A free account can be created which allows for 1,000 API calls a month.
+If no key or list of countries is provided, this security check will be skipped.

 ## Building your form

 For email to be sent and validated correctly certain hidden fields need to be set.
 Validation should of course be done, at the very least, server side before calling on SSS and preferably also on the front end for a better experience for the user.
 SSS will do basic validation if you provide these hidden fields.
 If invalid input is detected, sending will fail and send back an error.
 SSS was created for a simple website with no backend (such as Node or PHP) so simple validation was built in.